 TheDogDigest on the quest for the worst Wet Dog Food

-Taking care of your furry companion’s dietary needs is harder than it may seem, especially to the untrained eye.
+Taking care of your furry companion’s dietary needs is more complicated than it may seem, especially to the untrained eye.

-Most dog owners who pay attention to what their dogs eat navigate through the vast sea of dog food offer rather easily: they know how to analyze labels and find what they’re looking for.
+Most dog owners who pay attention to what their dogs eat navigate the vast sea of dog food offer relatively quickly: they know how to analyze labels and find what they’re looking for.

-For first time owners—who think of dog food as an essential element of their pooch’s wellbeing—the job of digging up the food that meets canine dietary needs might appear like an infinite loop of bouncing back and forth between supermarket shelves.
+For first-time owners—who think of dog food as an essential element of their puppy’s wellbeing—the job of digging up the food that meets canine dietary needs might appear like an infinite loop of bouncing back and forth between supermarket shelves.

 Fortunately, some people are committed to sharing the results of their extensive search for the perfect can.

 TheDogDigest is one of those places where the staff spends weeks looking at dozens of dog food brands on the market and sifts through them until they find the most suitable food for both pure- or crossbred pups or explain what makes a particular food good or bad.

 There are several things to consider when discerning between high- and low-quality dog chows.

 One of the requirements calls for the source of protein—or meat—to be named without hiding behind shady or incomprehensible descriptions.

 Items such as meat or grain meals should be banned from the ingredients list.